Purpose

 Wait-list Control

-The intervention will consist of a 6-week multi-module program that will be delivered via a mobile application.
-This program is designed for parents of children in K-2nd grade.
+The intervention is a multi-module program delivered via a mobile app for parents of children in K-2nd grade.
 Each module in the program will take approximately 30 minutes to complete, with lessons facilitated through interactive storytelling, videos, and games.

 Recruiting Locations